 Why Trust The Spruce?

 This roundup was written by Brigitt Earley, who has written and edited hundreds of buying guides for various publications for nearly 15 years.
 She has extensive experience testing, reporting on, and writing about consumer products, including items like under-desk footrests.
 To curate this list, she scoured dozens of retailers to find the most popular and highly-rated options on the market.
 When assessing each product, she looked for attributes like quality of material, adjustability, durability, and overall value.
-Brigitt also interviewed experts like Dr. Matt Tanneberg, a chiropractor in Scottsdale, Arizona, and Lalitha McSorley, a physical therapist in Calgary.
+Earley also interviewed experts like Matt Tanneberg, D.C., a chiropractor in Scottsdale, Arizona, and Lalitha McSorley, a physical therapist in Calgary.